Mount Sinai’s Neurogenic Bladder Program

 We Can Help

 If you are experiencing symptoms of neurogenic bladder or have been recently diagnosed, our physicians will provide an in-depth evaluation to ensure optimal treatment based upon your medical profile and needs.
-Mount Sinai’s Department of Urology is ranked among the nation’s best in the region in the 2013-2014 "Best Hospitals" issue of U.S. News & World Report.
+Mount Sinai’s Department of Urology is ranked among the nation’s best in the 2014-2015 "Best Hospitals" issue of U.S. News & World Report.
 Please call us at 212-241-4812 to learn how Dr. Grafstein and his team can help you or a loved one.

 To make an appointment: